bonz027/learn_command_line_excercises/Chapter_6/Readme.md

 By typing cd ~ in the terminal, this will take me to my home directory, where I can then type ls and see what files are in my home directory.
 Here is what I get:

-# Creates a new ssh key, using the provided email as a label
-# Creates a new ssh key, using the provided email as a label.pub
 Applications
 Desktop
 Documents